Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

 \subsection{Background and motivation}

-Let $M_X=(X, \delta_X)$ be an $n$-point metric space, which can also be viewed as a complete weighted graph whose weight function satisfies the triangle inequality.
+Let $M_X=(X, \delta_X)$ be an $n$-point metric space, viewed as a complete weighted graph whose weight function satisfies the triangle inequality.
 For a parameter $t \ge 1$, a subgraph $H = (V,E',w)$ of $M_X$ ($E' \subseteq \binom{V}{2}$) is called a \emph{$t$-spanner} for $M_X$ if for all $u,v \in V$, $\delta_H(u,v) \le t \cdot \delta_X(u,v)$.
-(Here $\delta_X(u,v)$ and $\delta_H(u,v)$ denote the distances between $u$ and $v$ in the metric $M_X$ and the spanner $H$, respectively.)
-In other words, for every pair $u,v \in V$ of distinct points, there exists a path in $H$ between $p$ and $q$ whose {\em weight} (the sum of all edge weights in it) is at most $t \cdot \delta_X(u,v)$; such a path is called a {\em $t$-spanner path} and the parameter $t$ is called the \emph{stretch} of $H$.
-Since their introduction in the late 80s \cite{PS89,PU89}, spanners have been extensively studied, and by now they are widely recognized as a graph structure of fundamental importance, in both theory and practice.
+(Here $\delta_X(u,v)$ and $\delta_H(u,v)$ denote the distances between $u$ and $v$ in $M_X$ and the spanner $H$, respectively.)
+In other words, for all $u,v \in V$, there exists a path in $H$ between $u$ and $v$ whose {\em weight} (sum of edge weights in it) is at most $t \cdot \delta_X(u,v)$; such a path is called a {\em $t$-spanner path} and the parameter $t$ is called the \emph{stretch} of $H$.
+Since their introduction in the late 80s \cite{PS89,PU89}, spanners have been extensively studied, and by now they are recognized as a graph structure of fundamental importance, in both theory and practice.

-There are a few basic properties of spanners that are important for a wide variety of practical applications; in most applications, we need a subset of these properties to be satisfied while preserving a small stretch.
+There are a few basic properties of spanners that are important for a wide variety of practical applications; in most applications, a subset of these properties need to be satisfied while preserving small stretch.
 Although the exact subset of properties varies between applications, perhaps the most basic property (besides small stretch) is to have a small number of edges (or \emph{size}), close to $O(n)$; the spanner \emph{sparsity} is the ratio of its size and the size $n-1$ of a spanning tree.
-Second, the spanner \emph{weight} $w(H) \coloneqq \sum_{e \in E'} w(e)$ should be close to the weight $MST(M_X)$ of a minimum spanning tree of the underlying metric; we refer to the normalized notion of weight, $w(H)/w(MST(M_X))$, as the spanner \emph{lightness}.
-Third, the \emph{hop-diameter} of a spanner should be as close as possible to 1; the hop-diameter of a $t$-spanner is the smallest integer $k$ such that for all $u, v \in V$, there exists a $t$-spanner path between $u$ and $v$ that consists of at most $k$ edges (or {\em hops}).
+Second, the spanner \emph{weight} $w(H) \coloneqq \sum_{e \in E'} w(e)$ should be close to the weight $w(MST(M_X))$ of a minimum spanning tree $MST(M_X)$ of the underlying metric; we refer to the normalized notion of weight, $w(H)/w(MST(M_X))$, as the spanner \emph{lightness}.
+Third, the \emph{hop-diameter} of a spanner should be close to 1; the hop-diameter of a $t$-spanner is the smallest integer $k$ such that for all $u, v \in V$, there exists a $t$-spanner path between $u$ and $v$ with at most $k$ edges (or {\em hops}).
 Finally, the \emph{degree} of a spanner, i.e., the maximum number of edges incident on any vertex, should be close to constant.